Bank of England £5 note: Restriction period

-In 1797, due to the extra money need to fund the war and the uncertainty caused as Britain declared war on France, a series of bank runs drained the Bank of England of its gold supply.
+In 1797, due to the extra money needed to fund the war and the uncertainty caused as Britain declared war on France, a series of bank runs drained the Bank of England of its gold supply.
 The Bank was forced to stop exchanging gold for notes and to issue notes of £1 and £2 denominations.
-This was known as the 'restriction period', as the exchange of notes for their value in gold was restricted.
+This was known as the "restriction period", as the exchange of notes for their value in gold was restricted.

 The Restriction Period ended in 1821 as the Government had to anchor the value of the currency to gold in order to control sharply rising inflation and national debt.
 After a brief period to offset any sudden deflation, the UK returned to the gold standard on 1 May 1821.
 These notes could again be exchanged in full, or in part, for an equivalent amount of gold when presented at the bank.
 If redeemed in part, the banknote would be marked to indicate the amount that had been redeemed.
 From 1853 printed notes replaced handwritten notes, with the declaration "I promise to pay the bearer on demand the sum of five pounds" replacing the name of the payee.
 This declaration remains on Bank of England banknotes to this day.
 A printed signature of one of three cashiers appeared on the printed notes, though this was replaced by the signature of the Chief Cashier from 1870 onward.
+The £5 of the time was much larger and had a blank back with nothing printed on it.

 Move away from gold standard

 The right to redeem banknotes for gold ceased in 1931, when Britain stopped using the gold standard.
 Metal thread was introduced on the £5 note in 1945 as a security feature.
-The printed black and white notes were replaced from 1957 onward by new, two-sided notes.
+The printed black and white notes were replaced from 1957 onwards by new, two-sided notes.
 The first two-sided £5 notes (series B) were blue and featured a bust of Britannia on the front and a lion on the back.
 Series C notes, first introduced in 1963, were the first notes to feature an image of the monarch on the front, with Britannia being relegated to the back.
 From 1971 onward, with the introduction of series D, a British historical figure was portrayed on the reverse: the soldier and statesman the Duke of Wellington in this case.
 Series E notes, first issued in 1990, are multicoloured, although they are predominantly turquoise-blue.
-These notes feature a portrait of railway pioneer George Stephenson, as well as for the first time 'windowed' metal thread; this thread appears as a dashed line, yet forms a single line when held up to the light.
+These notes feature a portrait of railway pioneer George Stephenson, as well as for the first time "windowed" metal thread; this thread appears as a dashed line, yet forms a single line when held up to the light.